onetakeone/spree-google-merchant/README.markdown

 3. Edit product_type, priorities in spree admin (/admin/taxon_map)

-4. Set preferences in spree admin panel (/admin/google_base_settings) for the feed title, public domain, feed description, ftp login and password.
+4. Set preferences in spree admin panel (/admin/google_base_settings) for the feed title, public domain (www.uploads.google.com), feed description, ftp login and password.
 FTP login is not required - you may schedule upload from the public directory.

 5. Issue the command `bundle exec rake spree_google_base:generate_and_transfer` to generate and upload the feed.